NathanKr/mirror-android-app-to-pc-screen/README.md

 <h2>Important concepts</h2>

 <h3>Scrcpy</h3>
 <p>Scrcpy (Screen Copy) is the dedicated, high-performance application that executes the screen mirroring.
 It works by pushing a small server program onto the Android device via ADB.
-This server captures the device's screen contents and uses the phone's **hardware video encoder** (H.264) to rapidly compress the video stream.
+This server captures the device's screen contents and uses the phone's <strong>hardware video encoder</strong> (H.264) to rapidly compress the video stream.
 This highly efficient stream is then sent through the ADB tunnel to the PC, where the Scrcpy application quickly decodes and displays it.
-This method ensures **minimal latency** suitable for live video.</p>
+This method ensures <strong>minimal latency</strong> suitable for live video.</p>
 <h3>ADB - Android Debug Bridge</h3>
-<p>ADB is the **low-level communication protocol** that creates a high-bandwidth, stable connection (a "tunnel") between your Windows PC and the Android device, usually over the USB cable.
+<p>ADB is the <strong>low-level communication protocol</strong> that creates a high-bandwidth, stable connection (a "tunnel") between your Windows PC and the Android device, usually over the USB cable.
 Scrcpy relies entirely on ADB to provide the dedicated pipe through which the compressed video data travels.
-ADB is the **backbone** that enables all PC-to-Android debugging and data transfer.</p>
+ADB is the <strong>backbone</strong> that enables all PC-to-Android debugging and data transfer.</p>

 <img src='./figs/adb-schema.png' alt='adb schema'>